Administrative assistant sounds like a fairly straight-forward job. Don’t assistants just answer phones, get coffee, and do filing?

 A lot of companies struggle to create efficient, well-organized filing systems.
 Part of your job description as an administrator may be to implement better solutions.

-A good office assistant program teaches students about information management—including how to store files and records for easy retrieval in both print and digital form.
+A good administrative assistant program teaches students about information management—including how to store files and records for easy retrieval in both print and digital form.

 4. Scheduling appointments and events

 Appointment scheduling is usually done using some sort of office software or online tool.
-You’ll learn fundamentals like Microsoft Outlook in office assistant training.
+Microsoft Outlook is a common example.

 However, there are many scheduling tools out there, and each company has its own preference.
 You’ll need to adapt to whatever system your employer is using.